 Plants need sunlight to thrive.
 Since they need sunlight for photosynthesis (food production), it is essential to know how much they require.

-Successfully growing plants indoors depends largely on the plants' placements and whether the plant needs or does not need sunlight to grow.
+Successfully growing plants indoors depends largely on the plants' placements and how much sunlight the plant needs to grow.
 Natural sunlight coming in through the windows of your home will not be as intense as the sunlight outdoors, so the further the plant is from a window, the more problems you may have.

 While sunlight for plants is needed to thrive, they can also get too much sunlight and look unhealthy.
 The summer months cause damage to the leaves of your plants.
 Too much heat and sunlight can dry out and even burn your plants.